 Washington, D.C. – Pittsburgh – Cleveland – Chicago

-Sure, you could hop on a flight from Chicago to NYC, but it would be a lot less scenic than making the 26-hour trip on Amtrak’s Cardinal train.
-Departing three days a week, this route takes you on a journey across the northeastern United States.
+Sure, you could hop on a flight from New York City to Chicago, but it would be a lot less scenic than making the 26-hour trip on Amtrak’s Cardinal train.
+Departing 3 days a week, this route takes you on a journey across the northeastern United States.

 Autumn pigments the trees of the Blue Ridge and Allegheny mountains, the Shenandoah Valley, and the West Virginia countryside.
 West Virginia’s beautiful state parks, including Blackwater Falls, Babcock, and Pipestem Resort State Park are all prime places for checking out the changing leaves.